Donate to Michigan Opera Theatre’s Annual Fund!

 You may contribute to the Unrestricted General Endowment Fund at Michigan Opera Theatre at any level, or set up a specific Named Endowment Fund for the purpose of your choice.
 Setting up an endowment could be the most farsighted and enduring act of your lifetime!

-For questions regarding estate planning, planned giving and endowment contact Christina Wagner, Annual Fund Manager, at 313.237.3236 or email@example.com.
+For questions regarding estate planning, planned giving and endowment contact Amelia Gillis, Manager of Annual Fund, at 313.237.3402 or email@example.com.

 Honor or memorialize someone special with a tribute donation to Michigan Opera Theatre.